 THE spot to be after a day of surfing Batu Balong is Old Man’s.
 With this prime location and ample seating, it’s the perfect spot to hang out with friends pretty much anytime, however we highly suggest to catch your last wave right before 5 p.m so you can drop off your board and walk in for the start of the two for one happy hour (on all alcoholic beverages).
 Their food is somewhat pricey so we typically preferred to stick to the booze before grabbing a cheap meal elsewhere.
 That being said we’ve heard only good things from those that have chosen to get their post-surfing meal here.

-Best for: Happy hour (5-6 p.m.) and hanging out with a bunch of good looking surfers
+Best for: Happy hour (5-6 p.m.) and hanging out with incredibly good looking people

 Best for : Happy hour and sunset bite!

 You’ve surely seen photos of this beautiful organic cafe while scrolling your Instagram feed.
 If you’re looking for delicious, healthy, vegetarian food, this is the place to be!
 Breakfast prices start around 60K + 15% tax & service.
-The full Cafe Organic canggu menu is available on their website.
+Full menu is available on their website.

 Best for : Healthy breakfast

 Located right on Pantai Batu Bolong, Machinery was our go to spot when we needed quick wifi and some A/C. Get productive with some digital nomads who regularly flock here in the afternoons.
-It’s open until 5pm so it’s a good spot before heading down to a beach sunset.
-We haven’t had much off the menu but the breakfast we did have was good, although we feel that as far as food is concerned, there are better options on this list.
+We didn’t sample much of the menu but the breakfast we did have was good, although we feel that as far as food is concerned, there are better options on this list.

 Best for : Well caffeinated work sessions